opticfluorine/sovereign/docs/networking.md

 ### Authentication

-> :information_source: Authentication support is targeted for Milestone 2.

 The first stage of establishing a connection is to authenticate.
 This is done out-of-band via a REST API exposed by the server.
 This REST API should be placed behind a TLS termination proxy (e.g. nginx configured for this role) to provide proper security.

-The authentication method is currently undefined, though OAuth 2.0 support is planned.

 Once authentication is complete, a shared secret is established between the server and client.
 This secret is used as the HMAC key for message validation.